cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 - BudgetCat : The budget source category used for purchasing the asset
 - ServiceCode : The service code of the budget category
 - price : asset price on purchase
+- existingIRIs : Uses provided existing IRIs instead of generating a new one.
+Can be left empty or not included if all IRIs are to be generated.
+As it is a hotfix, it is currently only implemented for the follwoing: device IRI, item IRI,  workspace IRI.

 The example request and successful result:
 - Request: